AvinashDalvi89/react-cerbos-demo/README.md

 - Go to /login page user login details are given there.
 - Admin and contact page is developed for testing access control using Cerbos API.
 After login can go to /admin or /contact page to see the access.
+- If you wish to test using Cerbos playground then just open /src/lib/Cerbos.tsx change ` let usePlayground = true;` it will use playground code.
+You can use either Cerbos playground API or Cerbos Hub PDP instance or Cerbos local policy API.

 ### Demo
 - https://codesandbox.io/p/github/AvinashDalvi89/react-cerbos-demo